 樂樂 Le Le Chinese – Yellow (Intermediate Level)

-Yellow Book 9 is a simple story of 2 boys who are bored playing on their computer and watching TV, so their dad suggests that they help wash his car.
-This is a story that older children might be able to relate to!
+Yellow Book 9 is about 2 boys who are bored of their computer and TV, so their dad tell them to wash his car.
+Older kids might be able to relate this!